 Whom do you help?

 We aim to find the poorest possible recipients while using criteria that are objective and easy to understand.
-In Kenya and Uganda we choose regions to work in using poverty data from national surveys, and then enroll all the households in each village who live in homes with thatch roofs.
-The thatch roof criterion has the advantages that it is (a) a strong predictor of poverty, (b) easy for community members to understand, and (c) relatively easy for us to audit in a number of ways, including both digital imagery captured by our field staff and satellite imagery captured remotely.
+In Kenya and Uganda we choose regions to work in using poverty data from national surveys, and then send field staff door-to-door in those communities to collect digital data on poverty and enroll eligible households.
+We typically use building materials as eligibility criterion—organic materials like a thatched roof, mud walls, or mud floor have the advantage of being (a) a strong predictor of poverty, (b) easy for community members to understand, and (c) relatively easy to audit in a number of ways, including both digital imagery captured by our field staff and satellite imagery captured remotely.